treetory/spring-boot-syslog-test/README.md

 CounterACT syslog 파싱 연습

 This project is made for testing purposes.
-Receiving syslog from CounterACT and trt to parse their logs.
+Receiving syslog from CounterACT and try to parse their logs.

 It seems that CounterACT is not implement the sender using the format of RFC5234 definition.